IG-Group/ig-orchestrations/otc/document/knockouts/ApiNotesKnockouts.md

 ## Post Trade

+PositionReport messages will contain the the Complex Event group in the Instrument component for Knock-out positions.

 Open Knock-out Positions can be closed using a Position Maintenance Request.
 Closing the Position will cancel any attached Stop and/or Limit Orders.

+If the Knock-out instrument does not support the Market Order type, then the Position Maintenance Request cannot be used.
+Instead an opposing order can be used with the same Barrier Price (Knock-out level) as the Position.
+If there are multiple Knock-out positions with the same Barrier Price, the positions will be closed FIFO.